diku-dk/futhark/docs/error-index.rst

   def f (xs: []i32) : *[]i32 = xs

-We are saying that ``f`` returns a *unique* array - meaning it has no aliases - but at the same time, it aliases the parameter *xs*, which is not marked as being unique (see :ref:`in-place-updates`).
-This violates one of the core guarantees provided by uniqueness types, namely that a unique return value does not alias any value that might be used in the future.
+We are saying that ``f`` returns a *fresh* array - meaning it has no aliases - but at the same time, it aliases the parameter *xs*, which is not marked as being consumable (see :ref:`in-place-updates`).
+This violates one of the core safety guarantees for in-place updates, namely that a fresh return value does not alias any value that might be used in the future.
 Imagine if this was permitted, and we had a program that used ``f``:

 .. code-block:: futhark